 Portland State University.
-Department of Physics.
+Department of Physics

 Date of Publication

 Master of Science (M.S.) in Physics

 1 online resource (ii, viii, 82 pages)

 Hensler, Sven, "Distribution Coefficients of Ionized and Un-ionized Halogenated Phenols in an Octanol-water System and their Relationship to Molecular Structure" (1996).
 Dissertations and Theses.
 Paper 5169.